Stephen Bush is Chief Business Writer and CEO for AEX Commercial Financing Group. Steve is a Navy veteran and business consulting expert.

-Zombie Problems That Continue to Haunt You: Recurring Business Problems
+What Are Zombie Problems?
+Recurring Business Problems That Continue to Haunt You

 Whatever you call them, such recurring challenges are likely to inflict both temporary and long-term damages that can impact the bottom line in varying amounts.
 Including the “Zombie” descriptor is rarely applied in a positive way, and the consistent negative connotation is a primary reason for my choice of “Zombie” in the title and both special names for recurring problems.